mherchel/herchel.com/src/blog/switching-to-vs-code/index.md

 For my personal blog (you're reading it), I'm switching my text-editor from Sublime Text, which has a text-based interface.
 ## Why the switch?
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What text editor are you using for programming these days?</p>&mdash; Smashing Magazine (@smashingmag) <a href="https://twitter.com/smashingmag/status/951924123357376512?ref_src=twsrc%5Etfw">January 12, 2018</a></blockquote>

 ## My background

+I've been developing for the web since 2001, and I started out using Macromedia Dreamweaver and stuck with that through the end of the decade.
+Eventually, I exclusively used the code-only view because I liked the syntax highlighting.

+In 2011, I switched to Sublime Text 2, which was amazing.
+It was fast, lightweight, and clean.
+I installed various plugins including Emmet, ESLint, Sass, and more.
+I especially liked the multiple cursors functionality.

+During this time, I also switched from developing on Windows, to developing on OSX.

+When I started at Lullabot, I also started using PHPStorm, not just for PHP, but for jQuery.
+I liked the built in intelisense.

 on Mac
 Dreamweaver
 Sublime